magnussolution/magnusbilling7/wiki/en/modules/diddestination/diddestination.rst

 IVR
 ---

-| We did not write the description to this field.
+| Select a IVR to send the call to.
+The IVR needs to belong to the owner of the DID aswell.